dutertetimes/dutertetimes.github.io/news/_posts/2016-08-22-20160822T072117-Milestones to Improve Communication of Change.md

     link:
 ---

-MORE THAN 50 days coming in to this administration, we have always made it a point to put forward the best interest of the nation, by ensuring that everything we communicate is part of our call for everyone a partner for change.
+More than 50 days coming in to this administration, we have always made it a point to put forward the best interest of the nation, by ensuring that everything we communicate is part of our call for everyone a partner for change.

 Our battle cry has been evident in the initiatives that we did and have been doing through traditional, digital, and social media.